Broad bean tips will contribute greatly to those suffering from Parkinson's disease; it is all about the dopamine.

 Broad beans, also known as favas in many parts of the world, are not difficult to grow; but they are tedious.
 Having planted them for five years I now realise there are good reasons why farmers do not like to sell them.
 You cannot get a decent return for the work needed.

-Each plant must have a firm stake at least 3m long; bamboo is perfect.
-After a rain loosen the soil to a spade deep and force the shaft in as far as you can; it really must be steady as the plants grow over two metres tall.
+Each plant must have a firm stake at least 2m long; bamboo is perfect.
+After a rain loosen the soil to a spade deep and force the shaft in as far as you can; it really must be steady as they can grow over two metres tall.
 Each frond will be very heavy in pods; they readily topple over and break.

 The stakes should be placed about a metre apart; don’t plant the seeds too close together.
 They need plenty of light.